kaplanz/rugby/README.md

 > [!TIP]
 >
-> For downstream library users, I recommend using the top-level `gameboy` crate
+> For downstream library users, I recommend using the top-level `rugby` crate
-> rather than directly using `gameboy-core`, as it better structured for end
+> rather than directly using `rugby-core`, as it better structured for end
 > users and includes useful supporting modules.

 ## Progress